Composition

 Raw kernel oil content

-When a coconut matures, the weight and meat composition changes rapidly.
+When a coconut matures, the weight and meat composition change rapidly.
 This is because the moisture content decreases to approximately 50% when coconuts reach 12-15 months old.
 On the other hand, the oil composition of a coconut increases as it advances through different stages of maturity.
 For comparison, a younger coconut between eight to nine months old has 18-26% oil content, whereas a mature nut can have up to 43% oil content on a wet basis.
 This shows that the amount of oil contained in the raw material is strongly dependent upon maturity.

 In the initial stages of coconut fruit growth, the oil content of the kernel only increases by a small amount.
 However, when the coconut is nine months old, some raw kernel is developed, which can be turned into copra or coconut milk.
 By then, the oil content of the kernel would have increased drastically to approximately 25-30% on wet basis (50% moisture).
 The remaining percentage of raw kernel consists of carbohydrates, protein, fibre and ash.